Rashidikn1/Arduino-Project/README.md

 # Arduino-Project
-Radar that detects the objects infront of it.
+Radar that detects the objects infront of it and the distance the object is away from the sensor.
 Was inspired by "How To Mechatronics's" code.

 Components: